Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 This Goddess is ruled by the Moon.

-The color is GRAY.
+Her color is red.

 Goddess Brahmacharini - “The One who Renounces”

 She gives self-control and helps you to keep promises and stay determined.
 She gives the power of success in tapas (self-discipline) and is invoked to ensure perseverance and spiritual growth.

 Like a sadhu (renunciate) she walks with bare feet, and carries a prayer rosary, and a pot of nectar -- symbols of devotion, simplicity and self-containment.